 The Site Is Not Optimized

-One common reason of exhausted memory limit is that your site isn’t properly optimized.
-Optimizing your site comprises keeping only the required plugins, minifying files, compressing images etc. Another associated aspect to this is the site’s cache.
+One common reason of exhausted memory limit is that your site is not well optimized.
+Optimizing your site comprises keeping only the required plugins.
+Also, it involves minifying files, and compressing images among others.
+Another associated aspect to this is the site’s cache.

-Caching refers to temporarily storing a website’s files in the user’s browser so that they are already available the next time your site’s being loaded.
-This will make sure that the pages are not loaded from scratch, eventually reducing the memory consumption required while loading the site.
-Although you might not get this option automatically with WordPress, you can still avail it through many available plugins such as W3 Total, WP Rocket, WP Super Cache etc. To read more about top cache plugins click here.
+Caching refers to temporary storing a website’s files in the user’s browser.
+Thus, they are already available the next time your site’s get loaded.
+This will make sure that the pages are not loaded from scratch.
+As a result, this reduces the memory consumption required while loading the site.
+You might not get this option automatic with WordPress, but you can avail it through many plugins.
+For example, W3 Total, WP Rocket, WP Super Cache etc. To read more about top cache plugins.

-Another way of bringing down memory consumption is to reduce the images sizes on your site.
-This will help load your site easily faster and can easily be achieved by an image optimizing plugin.
+Another way of bringing down the memory consumption is by reducing image sizes on site.
+This will help load your site faster.
+Nonetheless, you can achieve that with ease through an image optimizing plugin.